 If there is an updated Shift app (iOS and Android), I'll definitely announce it on the intros, the website, and the newsletter.
 The good news is that there are still well over 180 Podrunner mixes available at all BPMs.
 Enjoy!

-I currently mix studio & live using Native Instruments Traktor Pro 2.
-Controllers are Native Instruments S5, Kontrol X1, and Kontrol F1 controllers; and Sennheiser HD7 headphones.
+I currently mix studio & live using Native Instruments Traktor Pro 2; Native Instruments S5, Kontrol X1, and Kontrol F1 controllers; and Sennheiser HD7 headphones.
 Post-recording I normalize the mixes in Sony Sound Forge 11 using the iZotope Ozone 7 Dynamic EQ plugin, and normalize with Waves L3 Multimaximizer.

-I record the intros in Sound Forge 11 with an M-Audio FireWire 410 audio interface, an MXL 990 microphone, and a Reflexion sound filter.
-Post-recording I process using Waves De-Esser, De-Breath, Noise Gate, and L3 Multimaximizer plugins.
-Headphones are Sennheiser HD7 for DJing, and Ultrasone HFI-700 for monitoring.
+I record the intros in Sound Forge 11 with a Focusrite 2i4 audio interface, Shure SM7B microphone, Cloudlifter CL-1 Mic Activator, and Ultrasone HFI-700 headphones.
+Post-recording I process using Waves Noise Gate, De-Esser, De-Breath, and L3 Multimaximizer plugins.

 For my own compositions I have relied mainly on Propellerhead Reason, though I have used Ableton Live with various synth plugins.
 I monitor with Event Project Studio 6 studio monitors.